 2010-11: Joshua Jacobs made his debut with Belle Tire’s U14 national championship team in Michigan.
 In 31 games he scored 9 goals with 19 assists and had 24 penalty minutes.
 He participated in USA Hockey’s Select 15 Player Development Camp in July 2011.

 2013-14: Jacobs returned to Indiana for his second USHL season and skated for the USA in the 2013 U19 World Junior A Challenge.
-In his first 35 USHL games he was the second-leading scorer amongst Ice defensemen with 5 goals and 13 assists and was +24 with 34 penalty minutes.
-Indiana was leading the Eastern Conference heading into February.
-Jacobs had no points nor penalty minutes in four games as the USA captured a gold medal at the WJAC.
+The second-leading scorer amongst Ice defensemen, he scored 5 goals with 18 assists in 56 games and was plus-36 with 46 penalty minutes.
+The Ice finished first in the Eastern Conference and rolled through the USHL playoffs; defeating Waterloo in the Clark Cup finals.
+Jacobs scored 3 goals with 2 assists and was plus-3 with 2 penalty minutes in 12 playoff games.
+He had no points nor penalty minutes in four games as the USA captured a gold medal at the WJAC.
 He participated in the 2013 USA Hockey CCM All-American Prospects game in September and in October 2013 committed to playing hockey at Michigan State in 2014-15.
-Jacobs was ranked 41st amongst North American skaters in Central Scouting's mid-term rankings prior to the 2014 NHL Draft.
+Jacobs was ranked 43rd amongst North American skaters in the Central Scouting final rankings and was selected by New Jersey in the second round (41st overall) in the 2014 NHL Draft.